project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

-## Describing independent TSS
+## 5.3 - Independent two state systems

 <!-- #region -->

-A natural starting point for the Hamiltonian of $N$ independent TSS each interacting with a perturbing "field" of strength $\delta$ is:
+A natural starting point for the Hamiltonian of $N$ independent TSS each interacting with a perturbing "field" of strength $\delta$ is to simply add many TSS Hamiltonians together, i.e.

 $$
 H = A \overset{N}{\underset{n=1}{\Sigma}} S_{n z} +  \delta \overset{N}{\underset{n=1}{\Sigma}} S_{n x}